 Needing to take a nap when you have depression is frustrating because, on the one hand, you get to take a sweet, sweet nap.
-But on the other hand, you know you're probably not going to wake up refreshed and energized enough to take on the task you're supposed to be doing instead of taking a nap.
+But on the other hand, you know you're probably not going to wake up refreshed and energised enough to take on the task you're supposed to be doing instead of taking a nap.

 As one meme so perfectly captured it (complete with a picture of Kris Jenner crying), "tfw u take a good old Depression Nap cuz u don't feel like being conscious but then you wake up disoriented as hell and get hit with that special Post-Depression Nap Depression that honestly rivals the original depression that caused you to take the nap in the first place."